yaronf/I-D/STAR/draft-ietf-acme-star.md

 to the respective fields inside the certificate.
 Their format is "HTTP-date" as defined in Section 7.1.1.2 of {{RFC7231}}.
 Their purpose is to enable client implementations that do not parse the certificate.

-A certificate MUST be replaced by its successor at the latest halfway through its lifetime (the period between its notBefore and notAfter times).
+To improve robustness, the next certificate MUST be made available by the ACME CA at the latest halfway through the lifetime of the currently active certificate.
+It is worth noting that this has an implication in case of cancellation: in fact, from the time the next certificate is made available, the cancellation is not completely effective until the latter also expires.

 The server MUST NOT issue any additional certificates for this Order beyond its recurrent-end-date.